At a Glance

 • Additional charges for camping, picnic shelters.

-Tips: Hunting is permitted in the adjacent State Forest but not in the State Park itself.
-Be aware of hunting seasons and plan your visit and walking route accordingly.
+Cell phone service is often unreliable in the park. ■ Hunting is permitted in the adjacent State Forest but not in the State Park itself.
+Be aware of hunting seasons and plan your visit and walking route accordingly. ■ Restrooms are located near the Lake House.

 Best Seasons: Spring, fall, winter.